ro-ket/ScoutAshPedigree/README.md

     https://github.com/chgray/ScoutAshPedigree

-3. If you attended the 2020 Virtual Campout and received ashs from Chris Gray/Pack428, you will see a branch for your Pack/Troop.
+3. If you attended the 2020 Virtual Campout and received ashes from Chris Gray/Pack428, you will see a branch for your Pack/Troop.
 If you have received ashes from others, please feel free to create your own branch

 4. As you use the ashes in your ceremonies, update your branch with campfires and events.
 Please limit each event to one row per event